AdvancingMind/Spyder-Crab/README.md

 # Spyder-Crab
-This is the sypder crab design using Klann mechanism
+This is the spider crab design using Klann mechanism.
+We call it OCTBUT! :)

 ![](OCTBUG.png)
 ![]()